Teaching Artists

 Gloria.Wide@peoplesmusicschool.org

-Violin Teaching Artist and Teaching Assistant
+Viola Teaching Artist and String Ensemble Teaching Assistant